 Preheat oven (or toaster oven) to 350°F.

-Heat 2 TBSP butter in a medium skillet over medium heat.
-Add thinly sliced onions and stir until soft and translucent (2-3 minutes).
+Heat skillet over medium heat.
+Melt 2 tablespoon butter, then add thinly sliced onions and stir until soft and translucent (2-3 minutes).
 Season with a pinch of salt and a few grinds of pepper.
 Reduce heat to medium low and continue stirring occasionally, about 20-30 minutes.
-NOTE: If the bottom of the pan begins to brown as the liquid cooks away, add a splash of water or chicken stock as you stir and scrape the browned bits off.
+NOTE: If the bottom of the pan begins to brown or burn as the liquid cooks away, add a splash of water or chicken stock as you stir and scrape the browned bits off.
 Those brown bits are full of flavor that the onions will reabsorb.

 While onions cook, season the steak with salt and pepper.

-Heat 1 TBSP oil in large skillet (cast iron if you have it) over medium-high heat.
+Heat a large skillet (cast iron preferred) over medium-high heat.
+Add 1 tablespoon oil.
 When oil is shiny and coats the pan, cook steak to desired doneness.
 It's thin, so it will cook fast — approximately 4-6 minutes total.
 Remove from skillet and let rest 3-5 minutes on a cutting board.